Beyond Companionship: Why Having a Pet Is Good for Healthy Aging

-To quantify the sentiment, North Americans spend about US$90 billion a year on their furry family members.
+And to further quantify the sentiment, North Americans spend about US$90 billion a year on their furry family members.
 As for the return on investment, one might say its value is priceless.

 88% of pet owners say that their pets help them enjoy life

 That’s according to a poll by researchers at the University of Michigan.
 They surveyed a national sample of 2,051 adults, aged 50 to 80, to determine how pets contribute to healthy aging.